 To want to host and do it with pleasure are the conditions for an exchange to go well.
 And for that, one must have conversed, created a bond, and talked about why they are going on an exchange.
 Getting acquainted before exchanging is an essential step, and that’s what our messaging system is for!
 Once finalized, do not hesitate to call, to create a WhatsApp group, or to chat via Skype, everything is allowed!

 We do everything to make our guests feel at home.
-What we offer our guests each time: heating, air conditioning, water, electricity.
+We offer to our guests whatever we would offer to our friends and family who come to stay over - water and electricity are a must!
 We also prepare towels, as well as clean sheets for all.
 We always welcome them into a clean home.
-In return, the guest leaves the home as (s)he found it.
+In return, as guests, we do everything to respect and take care of our host's homes and we leave the home as we found it.
 Beyond the necessary comfort, there are little extra touches that come with no obligation but are enough to make an exchange even more memorable and personal: a small welcome note or gift.

-Whether you stay for a whole month or just for a weekend, to enjoy life as a local, nothing is better than your hosts’ recommendations.
-So, you’re encouraged to make a list of your favorite things to do in your area!
-This will help your guests experience this new destination as locals.
+Whether you stay for a whole month or just for a weekend, to enjoy life as a local, nothing is better than your hosts’ recommendations and tips.
+So, you’re encouraged to make a list of your favorite things to do in your area and a home manual to share with your guests the peculiarities of your home, where to find what and to share with them all the essential information you might forget during your conversation!
+This will help your guests appreciate your home and experience this new destination as locals.

 Some people smoke indoors, others do not like cigarette smoke.
 Some people spend their lives with their pets, others are allergic.
-We are all different, and communicating all of these points to your guests is important so that they can feel comfortable in your home and adequately care for it.
+We are all different, and communicating all of these points, as well as some local “rules”, to your guests is important so that they can feel comfortable in your home and neighbourhood and adequately care for it.
 You can communicate this with a booklet of principles and values that are most important to you, for example.